alphagov/govuk-rfcs/draft-rfc-ordered-link-types.md

 # Proposal&nbsp;

 1. It should be possible to define, for each link type, whether the links are ordered or unordered.
+No change is required to the patch links payload.
 &nbsp;
 2. Unordered link sets will be handled in the same way we handle all link sets now.
 &nbsp;